rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **name** (string) : The name of the compound. \
 **half_life** (double) : The compound's half-life in the body, in days. \
 **maximum_parasite_killing_rate** (double) : The percentage of parasites that the compound will kill in one day if an individual has the highest possible drug concentration. \
-**n** (integer) : The slope of the linear porition of the concentration-effect curve. \
+**n** (integer) : The slope of the linear portion of the concentration-effect curve. \
-**age_specific_drug_concentration_sd** (double array) : The actual drug concentration, per individual, that will be drawn from a normal distribution with an mean of one and this standard deviation. \
+**age_specific_drug_concentration_sd** (double array) : The actual drug concentration, per individual, that will be drawn from a normal distribution with a mean of one and this standard deviation. \
 **age_specific_drug_absorption** (double array) : (*Version 4.0*) The percentage of the drug that is absorbed into the bloodstream, based upon the age of the individual.
 When not supplied the default value is one for all age groups. \
-**mutation_probability** (double) : The probablity that exposure to the drug will result in a muatation in the parasite to resist it. \
+**mutation_probability** (double) : The probability that exposure to the drug will result in a mutation in the parasite to resist it. \
-**affecting_loci** (integer array) : The index of the loci of alleles where drug resistnace may form (see [genotype_info](#genotype_info)). \
+**affecting_loci** (integer array) : The index of the loci of alleles where drug resistance may form (see [genotype_info](#genotype_info)). \
 **selecting_alleles** (integer matrix) : The index of the alleles where drug resistance may form (see [genotype_info](#genotype_info)). \
 **k** (double) : Controls the change in the mutation probability when drug levels are intermediate.
-For example, k=0.5 is a simple linear model where mutation probability decreases linearly with drug concentration; where as k=2 or k=4 are a piecewise-linear model where mutation probability increases from high concentrations to intermediate concentrations, and then decreases linearly from intermediate concentrations to zero. \
+For example, k=0.5 is a simple linear model where mutation probability decreases linearly with drug concentration; whereas k=2 or k=4 are a piecewise-linear model where mutation probability increases from high concentrations to intermediate concentrations, and then decreases linearly from intermediate concentrations to zero. \
-**EC50** (array of key-value pairs) : The drug concentration which produces 50% of the parasite killing achieved at maximum-concentration, format is is a string that descives the relevent genotypes (see [genotype_info](#genotype_info)), followed by the concentration where 1.0 is the expected starting concentration.
+**EC50** (array of key-value pairs) : The drug concentration which produces 50% of the parasite killing achieved at maximum-concentration, format is a string that describes the relevant genotypes (see [genotype_info](#genotype_info)), followed by the concentration where 1.0 is the expected starting concentration.

+## Genotype Information

 ### genotype_info<a name="genotype_info"></a>
 To Be Written.

-# events
+## events
 This setting is used to list the various events that will be loaded and run during the model.
-The `name` field dictates which event will be parsed and all of the data for the `info` field following will be provided to the loader function.
+The `name` field dictates which event will be parsed and all the data for the `info` field following will be provided to the loader function.

-#### annual_beta_update_event
+### annual_beta_update_event
 (*Version 4.0*) The annual beta update event increases or decreases the beta for each cell in the model using the formula `beta' = beta + (beta * rate)` and clamps the lower bounds for the beta a zero.

 ```YAML